-- Provides statewide experience and technical assistance. - Provides direction for compliance with applicable rules and regulations. - Reviews work products, for example coordination plans and draft documents. - Serves as quality assurance reviewer before PEL document is submitted to Federal lead agency for review and approval.
+- Provides statewide experience and technical assistance. - Provides direction for compliance with applicable FHWA/FTA and WSDOT policies, rules and regulations. - Reviews work products, like coordination plans and draft documents. - Acts as liaison between the federal lead and the project team throughout the PEL process. - Serves as quality assurance reviewer before PEL document is submitted to federal lead agency for review and approval.